beoran/governance/CODE-OF-CONDUCT.md

 ### Collaboration

 Working with others is required to build something greater than ourselves.

 Praise and encourage positive behavior.

 Collaboration requires patience, vision, trust, and communication.
-It's hard to achieve collaboration in a divisive environment; thus, communication SHOULD focus on technological issues that can be solved.
+It's hard to achieve collaboration in a divisive environment; thus, communication **SHOULD focus on technological issues that can be solved**.

 Resolve conflicts with respect and civility.
 If a project Creator or Administrator gets involved, then all parties MAY be temporarily